Parth0s/Task-2-Phishing_emails-/Phishing_analysis_report.md

 4. **Urgent Language:** The email uses phrases like “verify your account immediately” and “account will be locked within 24 hours,” creating urgency to prompt action.
 5. **Suspicious Tone:** The alarmist tone (“Don’t risk losing access to your funds!”) is uncharacteristic of official PayPal communication.

+## Recommended Actions
+- Do not click any links in the email
+- Report to PayPal's official phishing email address
+- Delete the email immediately
+- Verify account status by logging in directly through PayPal's official website
+-
 ## Conclusion
 The email exhibits multiple phishing characteristics, including spoofing, suspicious headers, mismatched URLs, and urgent language.
 It is highly likely a phishing attempt designed to steal user credentials.